Meera Jasmine

-Jasmine Mary Joseph, known professionally as Meera Jasmine, is an Indian actress who appears primarily in Malayalam, Tamil, Telugu and Kannada language films.

-Meera made her debut in 2001 with the Lohithadas film Soothradharan.
-She went on to star in various commercial and critically successful films in south Indian languages making her one of the most bankable and noteworthy actresses of the 2000s.
+Jasmine Mary Joseph, known professionally as Meera Jasmine, is an Indian actress who appears primarily in Malayalam, Tamil, Telugu and Kannada films.
+Jasmine made her debut in 2001 with the Lohithadas film Soothradharan.
+She went on to star in various commercial and critically successful films in south Indian languages making her one of the successful actresses of the 2000s.

 She won the National Film Award for Best Actress in 2004 for her role in Paadam Onnu: Oru Vilapam, and is a two-time recipient of the Kerala State Film Award for Best Actress and a Tamil Nadu State Film Award.
-She also won the Kalaimamani Award from the Government of Tamil Nadu. and V. Shantaram Award.
-The Hindu once called her " One of the few actors who could hold her own among the stars and thespians of Malayalam Cinema".
+She also received the Kalaimamani award from the Government of Tamil Nadu.

 Early life

-Meera Jasmine was born in Kuttapuzha village, Thiruvalla, Kerala to Joseph and Aleyamma.
+Meera Jasmine was born 15 February 1982 in Kuttapuzha village, Thiruvalla, Kerala to Joseph and Aleyamma.
 She was the fourth of five children.
 She has two sisters, Jiby Sara Joseph and Jeny Susan Joseph, who has also acted in films, and two brothers, one of them, George worked as an assistant cinematographer.

 She completed her schooling in Bala Vihar, Thiruvalla and Marthoma Residential School, Thiruvalla.
 She appeared for her Higher Secondary Exams in March 2000.
 She had enrolled for a BSc degree in Zoology at Assumption College, Changanassery and completed nearly three months when she was spotted by director Blessy (who was then an assistant director to director Lohithadas) and offered a role in Soothradharan.

 Meera had initially wanted to study and become a doctor and never had dreamed of becoming a film star.
 She stated, "I was just an ordinary girl.
 Never in my wildest dreams did I imagine being in films.
 I had not acted even in school plays.
 I never was the artistic type, I never thought I could dance, and I had not even thought of myself as being beautiful".
 She also said that Lohithadas "is like a father figure and my guru.
 He initiated me into films with Soothradharan and I owe it all to him".